from a handpicked tutor in LIVE 1-to-1 classes

 Numbers up to 10-Digits Examples

-Example 2: How is the number 6754349132 indicated with commas in the Indian place value system and the International lace value system.
+Example 2: How is the number 6754349132 indicated with commas in the Indian place value system and the International place value system.

-The International system represents this number by adding commas in the following way: 6,754,349,132.
+The International place value system represents this number by adding commas in the following way: 6,754,349,132.

 Example 3: Find the difference between the largest 10-digit number and the smallest 10-digit number.